takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>
 <details>
     <summary>Details</summary>

+  ○ `2024.9.50 (23/09/2024 update)` <br>
+  ・ The problem of initialization of Tools failing to start in some regions, such as “Polish” PC language setting, has been addressed. <br>
+  ・ Fixed an issue where the font size would be reduced when the “elapsed time” was displayed in TextA when the matchmaking for a Explore mode was started and immediately cancelled. <br>
+  ・ Fixed a problem in which the external display did not reappear after it was temporarily hidden by qualify itself or eliminate in modes other than Explore mode. <br>
+  ・ The program for adjusting values related to Tools' proprietary functions (LAP and Phase calculations) was being executed in duplicate, resulting in unintended settings. <br>
+  ・ In Squad race rounds, when there is a solo-based qualify limit, the display is now qualified when someone eliminate until all remaining players have qualified. <br>
+  ・ Fixed a problem in the Squad race rounds where the medal display did not appear to indicate a confirmed qualify when there was a solo-based qualify limit. <br>
+  ・ In the course search tool, when searching by level_round value, a 404 error occurs when the variable value is 0, such as immediately after loading a content file, etc. This problem has been corrected, and the search will be performed again only once. <br>
+  ・ Fixed a problem with the millisecond display timer on the external display that caused the timer display to remain the same after the end of a round, and recalculate from the total elapsed time of the round after the end of the round. <br>

   ○ `2024.9.40 (19/09/2024 update)` <br>
   ・ In Explore mode, the timing and display method of Tools' external display was adjusted to match the UI specifications on the game. <br>